Senior Analyst - Property

 Global SME: Act as SAP Real Estate & Nakisa SME for Global Design Networks, handle global technical releases, issues and enhancements.

-Stakeholder Engagement: Maintain strong communication with collaborators for effective delivery and issue management.
+Stakeholder Engagement: Maintain strong communication with stakeholders for effective delivery and issue management.

 Team Support: Provide proactive and ad hoc support to the team and team leader.